5 Tips To Make The Most Of Your Body Wash Routine

 8 minutes read

 Not all body wash routines are equal.
-While hopping into the shower, lathering your body wash, and rinsing it off will get the job done, it might take more planning to achieve the glowing skin of your dreams and the sensory experience.
+While hopping into the shower, lathering your body wash, and rinsing it off may get the job done, it might take more planning to achieve the glowing skin of your dreams and a truly rejuvenating sensory experience.

-It’s all in the technique, tools and topical products you use daily that will go a long way towards improving your skin health.
+The truth is – it’s all in the technique, tools, topical products and body wash method you use daily that will go a long way towards improving your skin’s health.

-Beauty Daily talked to three skincare experts to share five tips to make the most of your body wash routine: from the ideal shower water temperature and the best body wash products to bathing and shower accessories to use.
+Beauty Daily spoke to three skincare experts for their tips on making the most of your body wash routine: from the ideal shower water temperature and the best body wash products, to the best bathing and shower accessories to use.

 The primary function of a body wash is to purge your skin of all kinds of impurities, including excess oil, dirt, pollution, unwanted dead skin cells, and sweat.
-However, it is more than just a skin cleanser; a body wash can shift your mood and nurture and nourish your skin.
+However, it is more than just a body cleanser; body washes can shift your mood and nurture and nourish your skin, too.

-5 Dermatologist-approved tips to make the most of your body wash routine
+5 Dermatologist-approved tips to choose the best body wash method and routine for you

-1. Choose the right body wash for you
+1. Choose the best body wash for you

 Body wash may be the most underrated skincare item in our daily regimens.
-We spend most of our time perfecting our face care routine without considering the serious signs of skin ageing, such as wrinkling, sagging, dullness, and discolouration happening below the neck.
+We spend most of our time perfecting our face care routine without even considering the serious signs of skin ageing – such as wrinkling, sagging, dullness, and discolouration – happening below the neck.

-It also doesn’t help that the market is filled with many body washes containing skin-stripping ingredients that kill all bacteria (even the good kind) and natural oils that leave our skin feeling dry and tight.
-We’re still determining why it has been deemed just something you pick up at the supermarket – when there are many more alluring and high-tech options.
+It also doesn’t help that the market is filled with many body washes containing skin-stripping ingredients that kill all bacteria (even the good kind) and natural oils, resulting in our skin feeling dry and tight.

 Another important thing to consider is to understand what your skin needs.